fommil/netlib-java/README.md

 The following performance charts give an idea of the performance ratios of Java vs the native reference implementation.
 Also shown are pure C performance runs that show that **dropping to C at the application layer gives no performance benefit**.
-If anything, the Java version is faster for smaller matrices.
+If anything, the Java version is faster for smaller matrices and is consistently faster than the "optimised" implementations for some types of operations (e.g. `ddot`).

 One should expect machine optimised natives to out-perform the reference implementation – especially for larger arrays – as demonstrated below by Apple's